-This is a fun, attractive, and easy to use indoor sundial.
-This colorful window decoration and specially-designed stickers lets you keep track of the Sun’s changing position.
+The Sun Tracker is a colorful window decoration and specially-designed sticker set that helps you keep track of the Sun’s changing position.

-A clever tool for doing science at home or in the classroom – it’s also a beautiful window decoration that pays tribute to Kepler’s Great Stellated Dodecahedron!
+It’s a clever tool for doing science at home or in the classroom – it’s also a beautiful window decoration that pays tribute to Kepler’s Great Stellated Dodecahedron!

 Place it on your window and watch it glisten and glow.
-Then follow the shadow and mark its travel with the enclosed (removable) stickers.
+Then follow the Sun’s shadow and mark its motion with the enclosed (removable) stickers.

 You will learn how the Earth moves and makes the Sun change position in the sky.